joantolos/kata-code-jam/meet-up-parser/README.md

     <li>IBM Think · 2018-03-19 · Nevada, United States</li>
     </ul>

-Write a function on Javascript that given the first array, it returns the second one.
+Write a function on whatever language you prefer that given the first array, it returns the second one.
-## Running tests

-Install the dependencies:

-    yarn install

-Run the tests:

-    yarn test